 Common Health Conditions in German Shepherds

-German Shepherds are predisposed to several hereditary and acquired conditions.
-Understanding these can help you choose appropriate cover.
+German Shepherds are predisposed to several hereditary and degenerative conditions.
+Knowing these helps you choose the right cover level.

 Condition Likelihood Typical Treatment Cost Insurance Coverage Notes